D4mianWayne/d4mianwayne.github.io/_posts/2020-01-07-format-string.md

 # Foreword

-This is going to be a detailed explaination of how can we overwrite the libc functions by calling them wby abusing other functions as of it's implementation.
+This is going to be a detailed explaination of how can we overwrite the libc functions by calling them by abusing other functions as of it's implementation.
 Stay tuned, I hope you will like it.

 # What is Format String?